Neural Granger Causality: Simulation Experiments

 \subsection{Qualitative Analysis of the Hierarchical Penalty}

 To qualitatively validate the performance of the hierarchical group lasso penalty for automatic lag selection, we apply our penalized cMLP framework to data generated from a sparse VAR model with longer interactions.
-Specifically, we generate data from a $p = 10$, VAR(3) model as in Eq.~\eqref{VAR}.
-To generate sparse dependencies for each time series $i$, we create self dependencies and randomly select two more dependencies among the other $p - 1$ time series.
-Where series $i$ depends on series $j$, we set $A^k_{ij} = .096$ for $k = 1, 2, 3$.
+Specifically, we generate data from a $p = 10$, VAR(3) model as in Section \ref{sec:linear_cause}.
+To generate sparse dependencies for each time series $i$, we create self dependencies and randomly select two more dependencies among the other $p-1$ time series.
+When series $i$ depends on series $j$, we set $A_{i j}^{k}=0.1$ for $k = 1,2,3$.
 All other entries of $A$ are set to zero.
-This implies that the Granger causal connections that do exist are all of true lag $3$.
-We run the cMLP with the hierarchical group lasso penalty and a maximal lag order of $K = 5$.
+This implies that the Granger causal connections that do exist are of true lag 3.
+We run the cMLP with the hierarchical group lasso penalty and a maximal lag order of $K = 5$; for comparison, we also train a VAR model with a hierarchical penalty and maximal lag order $K = 5$.

-We visually display the selection results for one cMLP (i.e., one output series) across a variety of $\lambda$ settings in Figure \ref{quallag}.
-For the lower $\lambda = .01$ setting, the cMLP both (i) overestimates the lag order for a few input series and (ii) allows some false positive Granger causal connections.
-For the higher $\lambda = .037$, lag selection performs almost perfectly, in addition to correct estimation of the Granger causality graph.
+We visually display the selection results for one cMLP (i.e., one output series) and the VAR baseline across a variety of $\lambda$ settings in Figure \ref{Fig5}.
+For the lower $\lambda= 4.09e{-}4$ setting, the cMLP both (i) overestimates the lag order for a few input series and (ii) allows some false positive Granger causal connections.
+For the higher $\lambda= 7.94e{-}4$, lag selection performs almost perfectly, in addition to correct estimation of the Granger causality graph.
 Higher $\lambda$ values lead to larger penalization on longer lags, resulting in weaker long-lag connections.
+The VAR model, which is ideal for VAR data, does not perform noticeably better.
+While we show results for multiple $\lambda$ values for visualization, in practice one may use cross validation to select the appropriate $\lambda$.